 I cannot see any real injustice or prejudice to the Respondent, in the sense that the outcome of the Arbitration could have been different, if the hearing had not been conducted on fully virtual basis.
 There is no permissible ground to set aside the Enforcement Order and refuse recognition of the Award.

-Conclusion: A different animal?
+Conclusion: a different animal?

 Evidential procedures have evolved.
 The Court in this case recognised that virtual hearings are the new normal, and the decision seems to accept that the difficulties in presenting and testing witness evidence in a virtual setting are somewhat unavoidable.